hangnt1623/Business-Operation-Analysis-in-Bicycle-Manufacturing-using-SQL/README.md

 | Top Tube | 6 | 2011 | 640 |  | 0 |

-**QUERY 7 - -"Calc Ratio of Stock / Sales in 2011 by product name, by month.Order results by month desc, ratio desc.
+**QUERY 7 - -"Calculate Ratio of Stock / Sales in 2011 by product name, by month.
+Order results by month desc, ratio desc.
 Round Ratio to 1 decimal mom yoy**

+*Purpose*: Analyze stock-to-sales ratio to identify inventory inefficiencies, detect slow-moving products, and optimize stock planning or clearance decisions

 ```sql
 with
 sale_info as (